Part-Time Accounting Instructor (Pool)

 business administration with accounting emphasis or economics with

-an accounting emphasis AND master’s degree in business, business
+accounting emphasis, AND master’s degree in business, business

-* Bachelor’s degree in accountancy or business administration with
+- Bachelor’s degree in accountancy or business administration

 Examples of Duties and Responsibilities: